isabella232/Developer-Distribution-Experience-Cloud/src/pages/guides/discoverandmanage.md

 description: This is the getting started page
 ---

-# Manage Entitlements
+# Discover published software integrations & Manage entitlements once acquired

-MARTIN TO CREATE INTRO SENTENCE HERE.
-These instructions help developers manage their application details once their app has been approved and published to the marketplace:

-## App discovery and acquisition on Exchange marketplace (Manage screen)
+Customers can browse published software integrations and App Builder Apps on [Adobe Exchange](https://exchange.adobe.com/apps/browse/ec).

+Software integration detail pages will instruct enterprise customers on how to acquire the integration directly from the developer.
+App Builder Apps can be acquired directly from the Adobe Exchange detail pages by enterprise users.
+From the Manage page, enterprise admins can Review/Approve or Revoke, install environment(s), choose product profiles & custom configurations, before deploying the App Builder app to the user.

+## Discover

-Published App Builder apps start showing up on the Exchange marketplace in the Experience Cloud browse page.
-The App Builder app can be discovered by using keyword search and filters, such as Adobe products, the app extension, industry, and country.
-Users can also filter apps by partnership level of the app publishers.
+Published software integrations and App Builder apps will appear on [Adobe Exchange](https://exchange.adobe.com/apps/browse/ec).
+Apps can be discovered using keyword search, filter and sort.
+Users can also filter apps by partnership level developer.
+Below is an example of using App Builder as a search key word.

 ![Screenshot of Exchange](../images/Acquire_and_Manage_1.jpg)